Neighbourhood shopping centres in Montreal: Norgate

 Norgate shopping centre (French: Galeries Norgate) is a strip mall in Saint-Laurent, Quebec.
 It was designed by architect Max Kalman and built in 1949.
 It opened on December 6, 1950.
 It is the oldest shopping centre in Montreal.
 It is also one of the first major shopping centres in the province and the oldest strip mall in the country.
 It inaugurated with more than 15 tenants and parking space for 750 cars.

 Norgate was expanded in 1956 and houses were built directly north of the shopping centre to form a residential district, known as Les Habitations Norgate, that was eventually renovated in the 1970s.
 The 1956 extension can be recognized today as the two southernmost tenant spaces occupied by the Pharmaprix drug store and the Cité Santé Saint-Laurent medical clinic.
 Back then, the expansion had brought a Zellers store which was located where Pharmaprix is now.

 On March 10, 2008, the anchor tenant, Provigo supermarket, suffered a partial roof collapse due to the weight of snow from the intense snowfall occurring from March 8 through March 10.

 Norgate is located between Décarie Boulevard and Saint-Germain Street as well as between rue Rochon and Côte-Vertu Boulevard.
 The shopping centre is L-shaped, fronting the street at the bottom of the L and its related short-side.
 The bottom of the L coincides with rue Rochon, the short side of the bottom and the long leg of the L correspond with Décarie.
 The long part of the L sits in the middle of the parking lot, with loading docks along the back, and parking spaces all around, running parallel to Décarie.
 The back and front of the L open onto parking lots.
-Across Décarie Boulevard from Norgate lies the Côte-Vertu Metro station and the Terminus Côte-Vertu Nord.
+Across Décarie Boulevard from Norgate lies the Côte-Vertu Metro station and Terminus Côte-Vertu.